May 6, 2020 — If you use the Epic electronic medical record or EMR, then UF Health IT Services has you covered.

 The Epic Training Team invites you to check out the newly updated Epic EMR website designed for Gainesville users.
 Our providers, clinicians and support teams use Epic software to access, organize, store and share patient medical records.
 Epic’s applications support functions related to patient care, including registration and scheduling; clinical systems for doctors, nurses, emergency personnel and other care providers; systems for lab technologists, pharmacists and radiologists; and billing systems for insurers.
 Users’ ability to navigate Epic efficiently is essential to the delivery of care and the positive patient experience.

-The site is for faculty, residents and staff from UF Health Shands, the UF College of Medicine and UF Health Physicians who use Epic EMR tools and applications.
+The site is for faculty, residents, providers and staff from UF Health Shands, the UF College of Medicine and UF Health Physicians who use Epic EMR tools and applications.

 Log into the UF Health network and link to https://epictrain.health.ufl.edu/ or search “Epic Training” in the Bridge portal search tool.